LLNL/Kripke/README.md

     CALI_CONFIG_PROFILE=runtime-report ./kripke ...

 will print a time profile of annotated code regions in Kripke.
 For more information, see https://llln.github.io/Caliper.

+If building Kripke on RZVernal, then the rocm and cmake/3.24.2 modules need to be loaded.

 Command Line Options
 --------------------